Contact Us

 As a service to the community, KLTV will give station tours to small school groups and community groups.
 Individual tours are not available.

-Groups of 20 or fewer allowed.
-No tours Dec.
-15 – Jan.
-2. No tours on station holidays – New Year’s Eve, New Year’s Day, Memorial Day, July 4, Labor Day, Thanksgiving (and the Friday after), Christmas Eve, and Christmas Day.
+Tours are not available on station holidays – New Year’s Eve, New Year’s Day, Martin Luther King, Jr. Day, Memorial Day, July 4, Labor Day, Thanksgiving (and the Friday after), Christmas Eve, and Christmas Day.

 KLTV reserves the right to cancel any tour at any time.
 Please send tour requests to Austin Sandy, asandy@kltv.com.

 Please include your name, phone number, group name, number in your group, and preferred tour time and date.
-No phone calls please.

 - Pat Stacey, VP/General Manager - pstacey@kltv.com